ari-lt/.github/profile/README.md

 ## hello :)

 <https://ari.lt/> ( previously <https://ari-web.xyz/>, expires in 2025 ) is
-an open source personal website created by [Ari Archer](https://ari.lt/gh) and the main goal of it is provide content and a platform for creating an fetching content on the internet
+an open source personal website created by a teenage open source developer from Lithuania named [Ari Archer](https://ari.lt/gh) ( call me Arija if u wanna be ✨ fancy ✨ ) and the main goal of it is provide content and a platform for creating an fetching content on the internet